 When looking for a home in Florida, you should also make sure that it has a garage.
-A home without a garage also has a limited storage space.
-You will need that extra storage space in the future as your personal belongings may accumulate over the years.
+A home without a garage also has limited storage space.
+A popular trend in Southwest Florida are 3-car garages – they provide room for two cars and additional room for an extra car, boat, extra storage, or whatever hobby you’re into.
+Avoid single-car garages as they are not a great feature for resale.
 A garage is an important feature of a property because it protects your car from the harsh weather.

-What is the purpose of buying a home in Southwest Florida if you are not going to enjoy the view?
+What is the purpose of buying a home in Southwest Florida if you are not going to enjoy the outdoors?
 A patio or sitting area should be part of your home because it is the area where you and your friends or family can relax.
-When you are doing your home search, choose a patio area where there is enough space for the porch.
+When you are doing your home search, choose a patio area where there is enough space for entertaining comfortably.

-While hurricane may be Florida’s frequent visitor, it is also blessed with sunshine and a home with a pool can beat the hot temperature.
+While hurricanes may be Florida’s frequent visitor, it is also blessed with sunshine and a home with a pool can beat the hot temperature.
 If the property does not have a pool, there are two options for you to consider.
-Put in your own pool by taking out a home equity line of credit (HELOC) or look for a property situated near Florida’s community pool.
+Put in your own pool by taking out a home equity line of credit (HELOC) or look for a property with a community pool.

 Florida homes have lots of windows and you need to install blinds to maintain your privacy.
 If blinds are already installed, you can save money on installing blinds on each window.
 The blinds used in these homes are different from the usual blinds as they intend to block sunlight due to the scorching temperature.
-They are also made from expensive materials so chancing upon a Florida home with blinds installed is a bonus.
+Certain types of blinds can be expensive, so chancing upon a Florida home with high-end blinds installed is a bonus.

 This feature may not be essential until you need them most.
 You need to be prepared for a hurricane when you are living in Florida.
 If you choose traditional hurricane shutters, you need to prepare your manpower during the installation process, especially if your home has the second floor.
-Go for accordion style shutters so you can save both time and money.
+Go for accordion style shutters so you can save both time and money when a storm approaches.